polyaxon/polyaxon/site/docs/intro/builds/building-containers-custom-dockerfile.md

 that we configured to authenticate Kaniko to push images.

-You can notice that the difference between this polyaxonfile and the previous polyaxonfile is that we are passing a context value to point to where Kaniko should find the dockerfile.
+You amy notice that the difference between this polyaxonfile and the previous polyaxonfile is that we are passing a context value to point to where Kaniko should find the dockerfile.
 In our case it should look at the root of the uploads folder.